 Proven and popular elements incorporated in mobile websites for dentists should include your own practice selling points.
 To determine this, you might ask yourself:

 - Are you currently offering any specials for new patients?

 - Are your services specialized or highly sought after?

 Think of your responsive design as an ‘elevator pitch’—with a limited screen size and time, stick with the main points that best describe your practice.

 Ever visit a website on your smart phone and get frustrated with the difficulty of having to zoom and click small menu items?
 You’re not alone.
 In fact, this is a major cause for a high mobile bounce rate—visiting and immediately leaving a site.
 Sites that aren’t mobile friendly automatically feature the desktop design as a default, which is hard to navigate on a small screen.

 While implementing a mobile design for your own site solves many issues, you’ll also want to make sure that call to action buttons are incorporated.
 Remember, if a user is visiting your website from their mobile device, they’ve got the ability to call your office right away.
 Featuring large, bright, and prominent call to action buttons with text like “Request Your Appointment” or “Book Today” are easy for the user to notice and helps guide their next action—to click!

 Interested in learning more about responsive dental websites?
-Click here to see some of our best work designed with mobile in mind.
+Check out some of our best design work designed with mobile in mind.